cgreenhalgh/daoplayer/docs/fileformat.md

 - `name` - name (string)
 - `trackPos` - start position in track, in seconds (float, default 0)
 - `length` - length of section (float, default is to start of next section, else -1 = end of track)
-- `startCost` - "cost" of starting with this section (float, default infinite)
+- `startCost` - "cost" of starting with this section (float, default very large, but smaller for first section)
-- `endCost` - "cost" of ending during this section (float, default infinite)
+- `endCost` - "cost" of ending during this section (float, default very large, but smaller for last section)
 - `next` - array of Next Sections (see below)

 Next section is Object with:
 - `name` - name of next section
 - `cost` - "cost" of this being the next section (float, default 0)

+The next section cost for unspecified sections is assumed to be very large (infinite?), but smaller for the next section(!).

 ### `scenes`